LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 What to Avoid as a LinkedIn User

-So far, we’ve discussed what you should do on LinkedIn, but there’s likely a should not for each should.
-Since LinkedIn is a professional platform, there’s more content that could be considered controversial than on other social media platforms.
-Also, whatever you post isn’t just seen by your friends and family but also by people deciding whether they should hire you.
+So far, we’ve discussed what you should do on LinkedIn.
+But there are likely as many tactics to avoid as there are to employ.
+Because LinkedIn is a professional platform, you’ll be expected to meet certain expectations, and not doing so may be more controversial here than on other social media platforms.
+Also, whatever you post is seen by your friends, your family, and also people deciding whether they should hire you.
 This next section, therefore, reviews what not to do on LinkedIn.

 Spamming Connections